Altinn/altinn-studio-docs/content/authorization/modules/_index.md

 ### Access Management

-This component will be the component responsible for the administration of access to self and organization
+This component will be responsible for administering access to self and organization.

 - Giving the end-users an overview of which rights they and others have.
 - Administration of AccessGroups